JustinLove/missile_command/README.md

 - Attack icon selects that launcher to fire.
 - "external site" button jumps to the launcher in the main view.

-The "Attack" button will select the first launcher which has it's ready checkbox set.
+The "Attack" button will select the one launcher and set attack mode.

-After firing a nuke, it will be marked as unready, and the next ready launcher will be selected.
+After firing a nuke, it will be marked as unready, and the next launcher will be selected.
+Ready launchers are selected first, and then unready launchers, just in case they were ready and you handn't looked.

 A launcher without an attack icon was discovered by a create alert.
 There isn't an API to create a group from an alert, so you need to use the jump button find it and click on it.